omar-qayum/ientertain-vue/README.md

 * Vue Router

 ### Responsiveness
-The website is responsive in design for screen resolutions ranging from and iPhone 5 to FHD.
+The website is responsive in design for screen resolutions ranging from an iPhone 5 to FHD.

 ## Notes
 For security reasons, the backend code has not been included in this repository.